 We first highlight two features of Figure \ref{fig:nomcorrH} that speak to model validity.
 One, in all but coding rule B of the 85$^{th}$ House, our two dimensions are highly correlated.
 In contrast, DWN's two dimensions are mildly correlated in the 85$^{th}$ House and nearly uncorrelated in the 109$^{th}$.
 Given the breadth of bill topics covered in all dimensions we have coded, save for the second dimension in coding rule B which uniquely specifies civil rights, that suggests there may be an underlying factor, such as partisanship, driving voting behavior across a range of bills that may obscure more complex ideological preferences \citep{aldrich2014}.
 The increasing correlation of our two dimensions over time is consistent with that point.
 The difference observed in coding rule B of the 85$^{th}$ House is also consistent with that point, given the known schism in the Democratic party at that time over civil rights.

 Two, our first latent dimension is consistently highly correlated with DWN's first dimension.
 That suggests that we are capturing a similar theoretical concept to that captured in DWN's first, economic, dimension.
 For all but coding rule B of the 85$^{th}$ House, which solely captures Civil Rights, our second dimension is also strongly correlated with DWN's first, for reasons we have noted.
-However, for coding rule B of the 85$^{th}$ House, our second dimension is correlated with DWN's second dimension.
+However, for coding rule B of the 85$^{th}$ House, our second dimension is much more highly correlated with DWN's second dimension.
 That provides further confidence in the validity of our measures, since that dimension in DWN is typically interpreted as being related to civil rights as well, unlike DWN's second dimension in the 109$^{th}$ House, which does not share that interpretation.

 Together, those two features of Figure \ref{fig:nomcorrH} support our claim to the validity of our approach, and lend us more confidence that we are able to capture substantive meanings without making assumptions about legislators' preferences.
 They also illustrate the substantive effects of two aspects of IRT-M: correlated latent dimensions and coding rules.
-Allowing for correlated latent dimensions lets us model a scenario in which at least one plausible underlying factor drives more than one latent dimension.
+Modeling correlated latent dimensions lets us capture a scenario in which at least one plausible underlying factor drives more than one latent dimension.
 The underlying factor does not eliminate the meaning of the two latent dimensions---they still have the substantive meanings our coding rules constrained them to have---but it does suggest a richer causal story, of the type described in \cite{aldrich2014}.
-Models that do not allow correlated latent dimensions cannot discern that story.
-Rather, one dimension may capture a complex combination of theoretical concepts driven by that underlying factor, while others capture concepts not present in the theory, and potentially of less importance.
+That richer story also suggests that, absent correlated dimensions and our coding rules, one dimension found by an unconstrained IRT model may capture a complex combination of theoretical concepts driven by an underlying factor, while other dimensions capture concepts not present in the theory, and potentially of less importance.
 It is possible that DWN applied to the 109$^{th}$ House is doing just that.
 Its first dimension, termed ``Economic/Redistributive'' on \url{voteview.com}, may be capturing the influence of partisanship, while its second dimension, left without a meaning and called ``Other Votes'' on \url{voteview.com}, may be capturing behavior that is not part of the underlying theory of two-dimensional ideological voting.